citp/privacy-policy-historical/m/ma/mar/marksandspencer.ie.md

 ## E-mail newsletter preferences and text alerts

 We provide you with the ability to control whether or not to receive e-mail newsletters.
-You can change your preference by clicking here
+To unsubscribe from an email newsletter, please click the unsubscribe link at the bottom of any email newsletter you have received from M&S. To stop text alerts, please follow the stop instructions at the bottom of any text alert you have received from M&S.

 ## Personalised banner advertising